 MARKET RISK.
 Market risk is the risk that the value of the securities in the trust will fluctuate.
 This could cause the value of your units to fall below your original purchase price.
 Market value fluctuates in response to various factors.
 These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, or ratings on a security.
 Even though the portfolio is supervised, you should remember that the portfolio is not managed.
 The trust will not sell a security solely because the market value falls as is possible in a managed fund.
-First detected in late 2019, COVID-19 spread rapidly around the globe which led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020.
-The COVID-19 pandemic has adversely affected commercial activities, disrupted supply chains and greatly increased market volatility.
-Many countries have reacted to this crisis through prevention measures, such as quarantines, and government intervention, including placing restrictions on travel and business operations.
-These measures along with the general uncertainty caused from this pandemic has resulted in a decline in consumer demand across many industries and imposed significant costs on governmental and business entities.
-The potential economic impacts of the COVID-19 pandemic, or any future public health crisis, are impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust.
+Public health crises, such as the COVID-19 pandemic, may adversely affect commercial activities. disrupt supply chains, increase market volatility, decrease consumer demand, disrupt healthcare services, and result in prolonged quarantines, travel restrictions, and business closures.
+Although COVID-19 vaccines have been developed and approved for use by various governments, there is no guarantee that vaccines will be effective against emerging variants of the disease.
+The potential economic impact of the COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust.